watertightai/worktest-citations-pipeline/README.md

 **Definition**: How much does performance require genuine reasoning vs. random guessing?

-If the task is too easy (obvious differences) or too hard (pure noise), you can't measure model capabilities.
+If the task is too easy (obvious differences) or too hard (pure noise), it's not a good evaluation.
 You need questions where reasoning helps but isn't trivial - where a smart human could do better than chance, and a smarter human could do better than that.